Arnit9/Udacity-ML-project-starter/project/report-template.md

 ### How much better did your model preform after adding additional features and why do you think that is?
-- The addition of additional features `improved model performance by approximately 70%` in comparison to the initial/raw model (without EDA and/or feature engineering) performance.
+- The addition of additional features `improved model performance by approximately 78.5%` in comparison to the initial/raw model (without EDA and/or feature engineering) performance.
 - The model performance improved after converting certain categorical variables with `integer` data types into their true `categorical` datatypes.
 - In addition to ignoring `casual` and `registered` features during model training, even `atemp` was dropped from the datasets, as it was highly correlated to another independent variable `temp`.
 This assisted in reducing multicollinearity.
 - Moreover, splitting the `datetime` feature into multiple independent features such as `year`, `month`, `day` and `hour` along with the addition of dummy variables of `season` and `weather`, further improved the model performance.
 - These predictor variables `aid the model assess seasonality or historical patterns in the data` more effectively.
-- At one case, it was seen that on having many columns of on-hot-encoded dummy variables, the AutoGluon model shows comparatively poor performance.
-This didn't happen in case of other 3 models where the score was comparatively better than the AutoGluon models.

 ## Hyper parameter tuning
 ### How much better did your model preform after trying different hyper parameters?
-- AutoGluon Hyperparameter tuning was beneficial upto some extent because it enhanced the model's performance compared to the initial submission.
-Four different configurations were used while performing hyperparameter optimization experiments.
+- AutoGluon Hyperparameter tuning was beneficial upto great extent because it enhanced the model's performance compared to the initial submission.
+Three different configurations were used while performing hyperparameter optimization experiments.
 The model with EDA and extra features performed significantly better on the Kaggle (test) dataset, despite hyperparameter optimised models delivering competitive performances in comparison.
 On 3 cases, the results were better than inital but they're going abnormal on increasing with parameter values.
+- After adding different hyperparameters in 3 scenarios it was observed that the score declined very negligibly implying that there might be overfitting during training.
 - XGBoost Hyperparameter tuning was the best among all model where the best parameters were obtained through trial-and-error method and successive iterations.
-Similarly, the Random Forest Regression and Neural Network- hyperparameter optimization shows much better score but among all XGBoost model gives the top-model-score.
+Similarly, the Random Forest Regression- hyperparameter optimization shows much better score than AutoGluon but among all XGBoost model gives the top-model-score.

 ### If you were given more time with this dataset, where do you think you would spend more time?
 - I would like to investigate additional potential outcomes when AutoGluon is run for an extended period with a high quality preset and enhanced hyperparameter tuning.